 – Eliphas Lèvi Zahad

 Just like everyone else, I also had a “first time” experience with Tarot.
-The first person to show me Tarot cards, and demonstrate what a skilled reader can do with them, was a gentle man named Earl Scott.
+The first person to show me Tarot cards, and demonstrate what a skilled reader can do with them, was a gentleman named Earl Scott.
 I was no more than 16 back then and spent time around a somewhat Bohemian group of adults here in New York City.
 Most, clearly, were poseurs and several had inserted themselves into the orbit of the daughter of a noted maker of documentary films – all desperately hoping to spur a career of their own through this woman.
 I watched this circus and learned about life.
-Such people never think of just doing the work.
-But within that group were a few of the genuine article.
+Such people scheme and plot to attain “success,” and they never think of simply doing the work and getting ahead that way.
+But within that group I did find a few people you could call the genuine article.

 A brilliant young Hollywood cinematographer who later died all too soon… some noted writers and actors (this was the mid 1970s, the Heyday for Off-Broadway and Off-Off Broadway before Actors’ Equity ruled the little theater groups off limits).
 And there was also Earl Scott who had been one of the brains behind a cultural phenomenon called… HAIR.
 To this day, “Scotty” as everyone called him, holds a unique place in theater history.
 If you have an old Playbill for HAIR, you will see his official show credit – reproduced here from Scott’s listing at the Internet Broadway Data Base: